epicweb-dev/react-fundamentals/README.md

 Each exercise has comments in it to help you get through the exercise.
 These fun emoji characters are here to help you.

-- **Kody the Koala Bear** 🐨 will tell you when there's something specific you should do
+- **Kody the Koala** 🐨 will tell you when there's something specific you should do
 - **Matthew the Muscle** 💪 will indicate what you're working with an exercise
 - **Chuck the Checkered Flag** 🏁 will indicate that you're working with a final version